A worm that spreads via email, usually in infected executable email file attachments.

 Email-Worm:W32/Sober.D was found in Germany on early morning of March 8th, 2004.
 Similar to previous Sober variants, it sends emails in both German and English.
 Sober.D pretends to be a MS update to remove the MyDoom worm.
 The worm spreads itself as an EXE attachment or inside a ZIP archive.
 The worm is written in Visual Basic.
 The worm's file is packed with a modified version of UPX file compressor.
-It has its own SMTP engine that it uses to send out infected e-mail messages.Installation When the worm's file is started on a clean system, it shows the following messagebox:
+It has its own SMTP engine that it uses to send out infected email messages.Installation

 If the worm's file is started on an already infected computer, the following messagebox is shown: